OptionalAcceptOptionalArchiveThe archive state of the head object.

 OptionalMetadataA map of metadata to store with the object in S3.

-OptionalMissingThis is set to the number of metadata entries not returned in x-amz-meta
+OptionalMissingThis is set to the number of metadata entries not returned in x-amz-meta headers.
+This

-headers.
-This can happen if you create metadata using an API like SOAP that supports more
+can happen if you create metadata using an API like SOAP that supports more flexible metadata than the

-flexible metadata than the REST API.
-For example, using SOAP, you can create metadata whose
+REST API.
+For example, using SOAP, you can create metadata whose values are not legal HTTP

 This functionality is not supported for directory buckets.

 OptionalObjectSpecifies whether a legal hold is in effect for this object.
-This header is only
+This header is only returned if the

-returned if the requester has the s3:GetObjectLegalHold permission.
-This
+requester has the s3:GetObjectLegalHold permission.
+This header is not returned if the

-header is not returned if the specified version of this object has never had a legal hold
+specified version of this object has never had a legal hold applied.
+For more information about S3

-applied.
-For more information about S3 Object Lock, see Object Lock.
+Object Lock, see Object

 This functionality is not supported for directory buckets.

 OptionalObjectThe Object Lock mode, if any, that's in effect for this object.
-This header is only
+This header is only returned if the

-returned if the requester has the s3:GetObjectRetention permission.
-For more
+requester has the s3:GetObjectRetention permission.
+For more information about S3 Object

-information about S3 Object Lock, see Object Lock.
+Lock, see Object Lock.

 This functionality is not supported for directory buckets.

 OptionalObjectThe date and time when the Object Lock retention period expires.
-This header is only
+This header is only returned if the

-returned if the requester has the s3:GetObjectRetention permission.
+requester has the s3:GetObjectRetention permission.

 This functionality is not supported for directory buckets.